kineticsystem/stepit/README.md

 ```

 The trajectory is a list of waypoints, each of them containing the desired position and velocity of each joint at a given time.

+## How to run GitHub actions locally

+At each commit, the GitHub repository runs all available tests using [GitHub actions](https://docs.github.com/en/actions) and [Industrial CI](https://github.com/ros-industrial/industrial_ci).

+A GitHub action fires up a docker container with Ubuntu 22.04 and ROS2 Humble, checks out and builds the code inside the docker container and runs all tests.

+Sometimes, it may be desirable to execute the Continuous Integration pipeline locally.
+This is possible by using [Nektos](https://github.com/nektos/act).

+First of all, we must create a GitHub token to access the repository.
+Then, we
+must install Nektos `act` command in the user folder `~/bin` as explained in Nektos README.md file.
+We need an `.env` file at the root of the repository to define a few global variables required by Industrial CI.
+Finally, we can run the following command from the same folder:

+`~/bin/act pull_request --workflows ./.github/workflows/industrial_ci_action.yml -s GITHUB_TOKEN`